willnguyen1312/fe-decisions/decisions/vite.md

 ## Decision

 We will use Vite as our build tool for the frontend application.
-Its simplicity and speed will help us to build a better developer experience for our users.
+Its simplicity and speed results in better developer experience that leads to faster delivery for our users.

 ## Consequences

-Extremely fast builds - thanks to esbuild and native ES module support in modern browsers that power Vite.
+Extremely fast builds - thanks to native speed build (powered by esbuild) and native ES module support in modern browsers that Vite leverages.

 Simple and unopinionated - Easy to configure and extend via plugin API

 Dev server - Built-in dev server supports hot module replacement (HMR) out of the box.

+Optimized production builds - Vite uses Rollup under the hood to generate optimized production builds.